DangerAspect/siege/pages/starter-upgrade.md

 Ubisoft suggests in their [Starter Edition FAQ](https://support.ubi.com/en-US/Faqs/000025116/Starter-Edition-FAQ) purchasing the 4920 R6 Credits pack (around USD 35/EUR 29) which will allow you to unlock all 14 remaining Original operators with R6 Credits to spare.

+Since the only difference between Starter and Standard editions are the lack of Original operators, this effectively puts you on par with the Standard edition.

 -----

 ### Forfeiting the purchase and re-purchasing the game